hmnshudhmn24/arkit-virtual-pet-swift/README.md

-# 🐶 ARKit Virtual Pet — gen-ai
+# 🐶 ARKit Virtual Pet

 Bring a virtual pet into your room! 🐾
 This sample app demonstrates an **ARKit + RealityKit** experience where you place a pet (dog, cat, dragon), interact via taps, feed it, throw a ball to play fetch, and control it with voice commands.

----

 ## Features